collapsed-stacks/startups/questions/3374/valuation-early-stage-company-with-npv-method-with-two-years-growth-rate.md

 - tagged: `founder`, `valuation`
 - score: 1

-<p>We are an early stage company and we want to give stock to our employees.</p>
+We are an early stage company and we want to give stock to our employees.

-<p>For that we need to know how much our company is valued.</p>
+For that we need to know how much our company is valued.

-<p>We are base in Iran and have digital product, with our market in the USA and Europe.
-They've bought our product over the past 2 years.</p>
+We are base in Iran and have digital product, with our market in the USA and Europe.
+They've bought our product over the past 2 years.

-<p>We should do the valuation first, we want to use NPV method - the problem is with NPV method it is give us very large number like 2 billion dollars, because of our 560% growth rate.</p>
+We should do the valuation first, we want to use NPV method - the problem is with NPV method it is give us very large number like 2 billion dollars, because of our 560% growth rate.

-<p>With the NPV method we have to put growth rate in formula and it give us the value of company . because of growth rate is very high in first few years it give us wrong value for ten years.</p>
+With the NPV method we have to put growth rate in formula and it give us the value of company . because of growth rate is very high in first few years it give us wrong value for ten years.

-<p>I know something is wrong, maybe we should not use the NPV method or use less rate for 10 years.</p>
+I know something is wrong, maybe we should not use the NPV method or use less rate for 10 years.

-<p>Question: is there any method for us to evaluate the value of the company?</p>
+Question: is there any method for us to evaluate the value of the company?

 ## No Answers